-The Belle II experiment and SuperKEKB accelerator is the successor of the Belle experiment and KEKB accelerator, which is designed to explore physics beyond the Standard Model using a 50 times larger statistics of that recorded by Belle.
-The SuperKEKB accelerator adopts the nano beam scheme, which can provide a 30 times instantaneous luminosity of $6 \times 10^{35} cm^{-2} s^{-1}$ [5].
-The Belle II detector [4] is a multi purpose spectrometer composed of new sub-detectors as shown in Fig. 1.
+The Belle II experiment and SuperKEKB accelerator is the successor of the Belle experiment and KEKB accelerator, which is designed to explore physics beyond the Standard Model using 50 times larger statistics than that recorded by Belle.
+The SuperKEKB accelerator adopts the nano beam scheme, which can provide an instantaneous luminosity of $6 \times 10^{35}$ cm-2s-1 [5].
+The Belle II detector [4] is a multi-purpose spectrometer composed of new sub-detectors as shown in Fig. 1.
 The innermost detector is the vertex detector (VXD), which consists of two inner layers of silicon pixel detector (PXD) and four outer layers of double-sided silicon strip detector (SVD).
-The tracking detector is a 56 to the $\sigma(e^+e^- \to \Upsilon(4S)) = 1.1$ nb, the B-factories are also charm and τ -factories.
-Many measurements have been made by the B-factories over 20 years.
-Among them, discoveries in the exotic hadrons, such as heavy quarkonium-like X, Y and Z states, are notable achievements by the B-factories [3].
+The tracking detector is a 56 layer drift wire chamber (CDC).
+Two types of ring-imaging

-^{}Belle II status and prospect talk presented at QCD21, 24th International Conference in QCD (5-9/7/2021, Montpellier - FR).
+\Belle II status and prospect talk presented at QCD21, 24th International Conference in QCD (5-9/7/2021, Montpellier - FR).